Redaction: Secure document redaction techniques

-Redacting confidential material from a paper document before its public release involves overwriting portions of text with a wide black pen, followed by photocopying the result—the obscured text may be recoverable from the original.
-Alternatively opaque "cover up tape" or "redaction tape", opaque, removable adhesive tape in various widths, may be applied before photocopying.
+Redacting confidential material from a paper document before its public release involves making a photocopy of the document and then overwriting segments of text to be obscured with a wide black pen, followed by copying the result again.
+Unless the redacted document is copied multiple times, it is sometimes possible to read redacted text by holding up the document to the light.
+The ink can bleed into the paper and obscure other information that should remain visible.
+Finally, the result often looks scruffy.
+There are also nondestructive redaction techniques that can be applied directly to the original document before photocopying, such as Post-it notes or opaque "cover up tape" or "redaction tape", opaque, removable adhesive tape in various widths.

 This is a simple process with only minor security risks.
 For example, if the black pen or tape is not wide enough, careful examination of the resulting photocopy may still reveal partial information about the text, such as the difference between short and tall letters.
 The exact length of the removed text also remains recognizable, which may help in guessing plausible wordings for shorter redacted sections.
 Where computer-generated proportional fonts were used, even more information can leak out of the redacted section in the form of the exact position of nearby visible characters.

-The UK National Archives published a document, Redaction Toolkit, Guidelines for the Editing of Exempt Information from Documents Prior to Release, "to provide guidance on the editing of exempt material from information held by public bodies."
+The UK National Archives published a document, Redaction Toolkit, Guidelines for the Editing of Exempt Information from Documents Prior to Release, "to provide guidance on the editing of exempt material from information held by public bodies".

 Secure redacting is more complicated with computer files.
 Word processing formats may save a revision history of the edited text that still contains the redacted text.
 In some file formats, unused portions of memory are saved that may still contain fragments of previous versions of the text.
 Where text is redacted, in Portable Document (PDF) or word processor formats, by overlaying graphical elements (usually black rectangles) over text, the original text remains in the file and can be uncovered by simply deleting the overlaying graphics.
 Effective redaction of electronic documents requires the removal of all relevant text and image data from the document file.
 This process, internally complex, can be carried out very easily by a user with the aid of "redaction" functions in software for editing PDF or other files.

 Redaction may administratively require marking of the redacted area with the reason that the content is being restricted.
 US government documents released under the Freedom of Information Act are marked with exemption codes that denote the reason why the content has been withheld.

 The US National Security Agency (NSA) published a guidance document which provides instructions for redacting PDF files.